Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/ios-sdk.md

 The implementation of `track()` should track an event of type `$exposure` (a.k.a name) with two event properties, `flag_key` and `variant`, corresponding to the two fields on the `Exposure` object argument.
 Finally, the event tracked must eventually end up in Amplitude Analytics for the same project that the [deployment] used to [initialize](#initialize) the SDK client lives within, and for the same user that variants were [fetched](#fetch) for.

-To utilize your custom user provider, set the `exposureTrackingProvider` [configuration](#configuration) option with an instance of your custom implementation on SDK initialization.
+To use your custom user provider, set the `exposureTrackingProvider` [configuration](#configuration) option with an instance of your custom implementation on SDK initialization.

 ```swift
 ExperimentConfig config = ExperimentConfigBuilder()